Velenir/combine-reducers-global-state/README.md

 ```

-> If your selectors make time consuming calculations, it is recommended to use memoization, for example with the help of a third-party library, such as [reselect](https://github.com/reactjs/reselect).
+> If your selectors make time consuming calculations or produce new output on each invocation with the same input, it is recommended to use memoization, for example with the help of a third-party library, such as [reselect](https://github.com/reactjs/reselect).

 Finally, `combineReducer` makes `globalState` available to all reducers passed to it: